zazmarga/py-movie-api/checklist.md

     description = models.TextField(max_length=255)
 ```

-3. Make sure that all your endpoint adds with `/`:
+3. Make sure that all your endpoints end with `/`:

 Good example: